vinnykov/energy-monitor/README.md

-# Energy Meter
+# Energy Monitor
-The goal of this project is creating of a DIY energy meter on a microcontroller and integrate it into a smart home system.
+The goal of this project is creating of a DIY energy monitor, based on a microcontroller, and integrate it into a smart home system.

 ## Features
-* Energy meter for a single phase or a three phase electric power system
+* Energy monitor for a single phase or a three phase electric power system
-* High precision, comparable with commercial meters
+* High precision, comparable with commercial power meters
 * Continuous monitoring and reporting of AC voltage, current and power
 * Integration with Home Assistant